-As of June 30, 2019, a total of 76,898,295 shares of the Company's common stock are outstanding and held by 154 shareholders of record.
+As of June 30, 2020, a total of 9,083,414 shares of the Company's common stock are outstanding and held by 156 shareholders of record.
 This number of shareholders does not reflect the persons or entities that hold their stock in nominee or street name through various brokerage firms.
-Of this amount, approximately 50,785,000 shares are unrestricted, of which, approximately 2,120,010 shares are held by affiliates, 5,856,410 shares are restricted securities held by non-affiliates, and the remaining approximate 20,259,000, shares are restricted securities held by affiliates.
+Of this amount, approximately 7,667,995 shares are unrestricted, of which, approximately 0 shares are held by affiliates, approximately 826,000 shares are restricted securities held by non-affiliates, and the remaining approximate 589,400, shares are restricted securities held by affiliates.
 These shares may only be sold in accordance with Rule 144.
-As of June 30, 2019, there were approximately 7,963,000 warrants to purchase the Company's Common Stock outstanding.
+As of June 30, 2020, there were 22,218 warrants and 5,000 options to purchase the Company's common stock outstanding.